No bounded geometry wandering domains for sufficiently regular automorphisms: Transboundary modulus

-To prove Proposition~\ref{P:Extremaldistr} we also need Lem\-ma~\ref{L:Modcomp} below (cf.~\cite[Lemma~2.3]{BM13}), which, in turn, requires the following lemma; cf.~\cite{Bo88}, \cite[Lemma~2.2]{BM13}. \begin{lemma} Let $\{B_i\}_{i\in I}$ be a finite or countable collection of disjoint geometric balls in a compact Riemannian $n$-manifold $\mathcal M$, with the radii of $B_i$ bounded by the diameter of $\mathcal M$.
+\begin{lemma}\cite{Bo88}, \cite[Lemma~2.2]{BM13} Let $\{B_i\}_{i\in I}$ be a finite or countable collection of disjoint geometric balls in a compact Rieman\-nian $n$-manifold $\mathcal M$.
 Further, let $\{a_i\}_{i\in I}$ be non-negative numbers.
 Then, for each $\lambda\ge1$ there exists $C>0$ such that

 \end{lemma} \begin{proof} To prove this inequality, we let $\varphi\in L^p(\mathcal M)$ be arbitrary, where $1/p+1/n=1$.
 Then, if $M_\varphi$ is the uncentered maximal function of $\varphi$, we have $c>0$ depending on $\mathcal M$ with